topshelfsoftware/python-utility/README.md

 make
 ```

-This command activates the virtual environment with `poetry` and builds the package as a wheel.
+This command activates the virtual environment with `poetry`, builds the package as a wheel and copies it the local PyPI repository.

->IMPORTANT❗
+## Versioning

+This package uses Semantic Versioning 2.0.0 to describe MAJOR.MINOR.PATCH releases.

+IMPORTANT❗
+Search the project for the existing package version and update in the following places prior to building the package and deploying the lambda layer:

->Remember to update the `PKG_VER` variable in the `Makefile` for each new package version.
+- `PKG_VER` variable in the project `Makefile`
+- `version` in the poetry `pyproject.toml`
+- `PackageVersion` parameter in the `samconfig.toml`
+- `topshelfsoftware-util` package in the `lambda_layer/no_deps/requirements.txt`

 ## Tagging